jamaalbutt/medlogpro-legal/README.md

 ### **Official Legal Documentation Repository**

-This repository hosts the official legal documents for **MedLog Pro**, a professional clinical logbook and portfolio management application designed for healthcare professionals, surgical trainees, and medical students.
+This repository hosts the official legal documents for **MedLog Pro**, a professional education logbook and portfolio management application designed for advanced trainees, professional students, and educational supervisors.

 These documents are publicly accessible and compliant with Google Play requirements.